DataDog/documentation/content/en/security/identity_risks/_index.md

 {{< site-region region="gov" >}}
 <div class="alert alert-warning">
-CSM CIEM is not available in this site.
+CSM Identity Risks is not available in this site.
 </div>
 {{< /site-region >}}

-<div class="alert alert-info">CSM CIEM is in beta.</div>
+<div class="alert alert-info">CSM Identity Risks is in beta.</div>

-Cloud Security Management Cloud Infrastructure Entitlement Management (CSM CIEM) provides in-depth visibility into your organization's AWS IAM risks.
-Enabling you to detect and resolve identity risks on an ongoing basis, CSM CIEM helps secure your cloud infrastructure from IAM-based attacks.
+Cloud Security Management Identity Risks (CSM Identity Risks) provides in-depth visibility into your organization's AWS IAM risks.
+Enabling you to detect and resolve identity risks on an ongoing basis, CSM Identity Risks helps secure your cloud infrastructure from IAM-based attacks.

-**Note**: At this time, CSM CIEM is available for AWS only.
+**Note**: At this time, CSM Identity Risks is available for AWS only.

 ## Setup

-To use CSM CIEM, you must [enable resource collection for AWS][2] and [enable CloudTrail logs forwarding][5].
+To use CSM Identity Risks, you must [enable resource collection for AWS][2] and [enable CloudTrail logs forwarding][5].
 If you've already done this, no additional setup is required.

 ## Track your identity health score